BinaryMongoose/Payload_Spring2023/README.md

 #### Debug
 This is closely tied to the idea above.
 Debugging something like the software in the debugging branch is a nightmare.
 One semicolon, one + 1, one tiny logical error and you're screwed.
 We needed a better system.

 #### Failure Resistant
 Oh the bliss that software companies have.
 They (usually) only have to deal with problems such as corrupted memory, low latency, and the occasional cable error.

 Not so much when you're setting a 3-pound box up 110 thousand feet into the air.
 Wires are unplugged!
-Friction locks break (as I learned all to painfully in the Fall 2022 semester...) and wires are unplugged.
-JB-Weld tears foam, PCBs shatter, and worst of all, wires become unplugged.
+Friction locks break (as I learned all to painfully in the Fall 2022 semester...), JB-Weld tears foam, PCBs shatter, and worst of all, wires become unplugged.
 Must I explain more?

-The software in the debugging branch is a total freight train.
+The origional software is a total freight train.
 It'll get the job done and it'll get it done fast.
 However, place on obstacle in its path, and it will totally de-rail.
 The software is an idiot, blindly following orders with no thought into what is happening.
-There is a terrifying lack of redundancy checks and error checks.
+There is a terrifying lack of redundancy checks and error avoidince systems.

 The goal of the new system was to be more intelligent.